Length: 107 minutes

 SINGAPORE — Jack Neo is back with the third instalment of his Long Long Time Ago series of movies, The Diam Diam Era, this time set in ’80s Singapore.

 If you’re surprised that Neo isn’t releasing this movie during the usual Chinese New Year period, that’s because it’s only part one of a two-part series.
+(Read our review for part two here.)

 The second part of The Diam Diam Era is presumably scheduled for next year’s Chinese New Year although with the ongoing COVID-19 pandemic, who can say it would go according to plan?